Welcome

 WHO CAN ACCESS THIS COURSE?

-This course is suitable for healthcare support workers who are already employed or have been recruited as employees to access the BSc (Hons) Nursing Degree Apprenticeship and have been nominated to apply for study at BCU by the employing organisation.
+This course is suitable for healthcare support workers or Registered Nursing Associates who are already employed or have been recruited as employees to access the BSc (Hons) Nursing Degree Apprenticeship.
+BCU and UCB both offer this apprenticeship course.
+Please find the information below;

 Fundamentals of General Practice